WICG/view-transitions/scoped-transitions.md

 A scope may also be a scroller — that is, it may have `overflow: auto` or `overflow: scroll`.

-Because scopes can be [self-participating](#Self-participating-scopes), the transition pseudo-tree is not moved by the scope's scroll offset, or clipped to the scope's client area.
+Note that because scopes can be [self-participating](#Self-participating-scopes), the transition pseudo-tree is not moved by the scope's scroll offset.
+It is also not clipped to the scope's client area, which can lead to participants appearing to "pop out" of the scroller.

 #### Developer recommendation